 If a creditor wishes to file a claim against the estate, they must do so in writing and provide documentation of the debt.
 The claim must be filed with the probate court and a copy must be sent to the executor or administrator of the estate.

-The executor or administrator must review the claim and determine if it is valid.
+Once the executor or administrator receives a notice of claim from the creditor, they have 30 days to review, determine if it is valid or not, and either pay the debt or object it.
 If the claim is valid, it will be allowed and the creditor will be paid according to the order of priority outlined in the Texas Estates Code.
-If the claim is invalid, it will be disallowed and the creditor will not be paid.
+If they object to the claim, they must state their reasons in writing and send the creditor a copy of their objection.
+At this point, the creditor will need to decide whether to pursue the claim through probate court or drop it altogether.
+Lastly, if the claim is invalid, it will be disallowed and the creditor will not be paid.

 Challenging a Disallowed Claim